titsuki/raku-Terminal-Getpass/README.md

 DESCRIPTION
 ===========

-Terminal::Getpass is a getpass implementation for Perl 6.
+Terminal::Getpass is a getpass implementation for Raku.

 METHODS
 -------